Diberget is a trusted diamond supplier to many silver/goldsmiths and jewelers and related businesses.

 - LC - IF: loupe clean – internally flawless

-- VVS (VVS1/VVS2): very very small inclusions (1st and 2nd degree) which can only been found using highly specialised equipment
+- VVS (VVS1/VVS2): very very small inclusions (1st and 2nd degree) which can only be found using highly specialized equipment

 - VS (VS1/VS2): very small inclusions (1st and 2nd degree), detectable with a loupe

 - SI: small inclusions, easily detectable by loupe